 The Council does not have satisfactory arrangements in place to ensure all procurement procedures are followed, and this is a significant weakness.
-We have improvement recommendation in relation to this issue.
+We have Council.
+We determined that further work raised two key recommendations and one improvement recommendation in relation to this issue.
 We do not consider use of formal auditor's powers to be necessary.